push-protocol/push-sdk/packages/examples/sdk-backend-node/Readme.md

 ### By CLI
 1. Navigate to the root level of push-sdk repository.
-2. Run `yarn nx serve examples-sdk-backend-node`
+2. Run `yarn nx serve packages/examples/sdk-backend-node`